 Published Date: Aug 24, 2017

-He said that some found it is easy to lay the blame on parliament alone but parliament can only make laws but the interpretation of law and its implementation was not its responsibility.
+He said that some find it easy to lay blame on parliament alone, but parliament can only make laws and the interpretation and implementation of law is not its responsibility.

 Like other speakers, Mr Babar supported the proposed dialogue and said that dialogue should be held in parliament.

 Other speakers also agreed that a broader dialogue among state institutions was imperative to sustain and strengthen democratic dispensation.

 The seminar was organised after debate that began in response to a recent statement by Senate Chairman Raza Rabbani, who called for inter-institutional dialogue to pull the country out of its prevailing crisis and tackle ongoing issues.

 Representatives from various political parties, other than the PML-N, participated in the moot and discussed the role of state institutions.

 PPP leader and former Senate chairman Syed Nayyar Hussain Bokhari said a functional democracy could not be established until the people themselves come forward and stand behind the Constitution.

 He added that there has been some talk about amending articles 62 and 63, but the right time for a constitutional amendment will be after the next general election.
 “The amendment should not be person specific,” he said.

 Mr Bokhari said it was military dictator Ziaul Haq who had inserted controversial articles into the Constitution.
 Senior journalist M. Ziauddin said the country is facing a transitional period, which is a vulnerable period.
 He said without the military’s participation, the dialogue process would have no outcome.

 Awami National Party leader Afrasiab Khattak said Pakistan’s civilian governments have always been undermined by the real powerful rules.
 He said there was much ado about corruption, but corruption was a result of martial law regimes.
 He added: “I do agree that dialogue is the only way to resolve all issues.”